magicasaservice/vue-equipment/packages/plugins/MagicNoise/index.md

-# Magic Noise
+# MagicNoise

-Magic Noise is a rendition of pixelated static noise, as seen on TV in the 90s.
+MagicNoise is a rendition of pixelated static noise, as seen on TV in the 90s.

 <ComponentPreview src="./demo/DefaultDemo.vue" />